hritikchaturvedi11/hritikchaturvedi11/README.md

 - 🌱 I’m currently learning Deep Learning
 - 🤔 I’m looking for help with FaceSwap(GAN)
 - 💬 Ask me about Machine Learning, Python
-- ⚡ Fun fact: I can play guitar too.
+- ⚡ Fun fact: I use tabs more than needed.

 <br/>